 Complications: The Heart

-Kawasaki disease is a leading cause of acquired heart disease in children.
-Complications include:
+If left untreated, Kawasaki disease is a leading cause of acquired heart disease in children.
+Life-threatening complications include:

-• Vasculitis: Inflammation of blood vessels, usually coronary arteries.
+- Vasculitis: Severe inflammation of the blood vessels, usually targeting the coronary arteries.

 Diagnosis

-There is no specific test for Kawasaki disease.
-Doctors diagnose it by ruling out other diseases (like Scarlet Fever or Measles) and checking for the classic symptoms.
+There is no single blood test that definitively proves a child has Kawasaki disease.
+Doctors diagnose it by ruling out other illnesses with similar symptoms (like Scarlet Fever, Measles, or Juvenile Rheumatoid Arthritis) and checking for the classic clinical criteria.

-• Blood Tests: To check for elevated white blood cells, anemia, and inflammation.
+- Blood Tests: Used to check for highly elevated white blood cells, anemia, and markers of severe systemic inflammation (like CRP or ESR).

-• Urine Tests: To rule out other infections.
+- Urine Tests: To rule out secondary urinary tract infections.

-• ECG (Electrocardiogram): To measure the electrical impulses of the heartbeat.
+- ECG (Electrocardiogram): To measure the electrical impulses and rhythm of the heartbeat.

 Treatment